H2xDev/H2xDev/README.md

 # Hello!
 I'm Radik
-A front-end developer from Batumi, Georgia, with over 6 years of experience creating websites and web applications.
+A fullstack developer from Batumi, Georgia, with over 6 years of experience creating websites and web applications.
 I specialize in JavaScript and TypeScript, with professional expertise in React and Vue.
 I also work with the Canvas API and WebGL.
 Passionate about game development, art, design, motion graphics, and music.
 I lead two music projects: [DTTE](https://open.spotify.com/artist/38MmDiW4NOzG5gvulaQqWQ) and [Bireflector](https://open.spotify.com/artist/0xzoclQiYuYRHA7zTaqPR1).

 ## Socials